-In June 2014, the Company entered into a loan and security agreement (the "Credit Facility") with Oxford Finance LLC which provides for initial borrowings of \$5.0 million under term loans ("Term A Loan") and additional borrowings of \$15.0 million ("Term B Loan") at the Company's option, for a maximum of \$20.0 million.
+In June 2014, the Company entered into a loan and security agreement (the "Credit Facility") with Oxford Finance LLC which provided for initial borrowings of \$5.0 million under the term loan (the "Term A Loan") and additional borrowings of \$15.0 million (the "Term B Loan") at the Company's option, for a maximum of \$20.0 million.
 On June 30, 2014, the Company received proceeds of \$5.0 million from the issuance of secured promissory notes under the Term A Loan.
-The remaining \$15.0 million available under Term B Loan becomes available to be drawn down, at the Company's old sicretion, until March 31, 2015, upon achieving positive development results in the Company's ongoing Phase 2b clinical study (a "Milestone Event").
-All secured promissory notes issued under the Credit Facility are due on July 1, 2018 and are collateralized by substantially all of the Company's personal property, other than its intellectual property.
+Upon achieving positive clinical development results in March 2015, the remaining \$15.0 million under the Term B Loan became available to be drawn down, at the Company's sole discretion, until March 31, 2015.
+The Company did not elect to draw down the Term B Loan as of March 31, 2015.
+The secured promissory notes issued under the Credit Facility are due on July 1, 2018, and are collateralized by substantially all of the Company's personal property, other than its intellectual property.